Summary

 Prior teaching experience is essential to apply for a role as a curriculum specialist.
 The reasons behind this are twofold.

-First, a crucial part of the job involves assessing teachers’ performance using observation and data analysis.
+1. A crucial part of the job involves assessing teachers’ performance using observation and data analysis.
 Theoretical knowledge alone cannot develop the insights to perform these tasks effectively.

-Second, teachers are often more receptive to constructive criticism from someone with a practical understanding of the profession and who is more experienced than them rather than someone who solely has a theoretical background.
+2. Teachers are often more receptive to constructive criticism from someone with a practical understanding of the profession and who is more experienced than them rather than someone who solely has a theoretical background.

-What is the Salary of Curriculum Specialist?
+What is the Salary of a Curriculum Specialist?

 As per the Bureau of Labour Statistics, as of May 2021, the average salary of a Curriculum specialist was $63,740